 You’ll Never Run Out of Things to Do in Lafayette, LA

 If you’re moving to Lafayette and looking for things to do, you won’t have to look far.
-Take a stroll through Cajun country in the 1800s, experience hands-on fun at interactive museums, visit Avery Island in the heart of the Louisiana Bayou, and see what makes Lafayette the cultural center of Louisiana.
+Take a stroll through Cajun country in the 1800s, experience hands-on fun at interactive museums, visit Avery Island in the heart of the Louisiana swamp, and see what makes Lafayette the cultural center of Louisiana.

 Here are some of the top Lafayette attractions for you and your family to enjoy: